 If you win a motion for default judgment, the court rules in your favor, and you proceed to enter a judgment and begin the collection process.

-Motion to Limit Evidence
+Motion To Limit Evidence

 As a trial begins, the court must decide what evidence to allow the jury to hear.
 There are rules that govern what evidence the jury can consider at trial.

 You may want to ask the court to admit or exclude specific pieces of evidence before the trial.
-That way, you can prepare your case knowing what’s allowed for evidence.
+That way, you can prepare your case by knowing what’s allowed for evidence.
 A motion regarding evidence may also be called a motion in limine or a motion to exclude evidence.

 Because a pretrial motion can impact the outcome of the case, it’s critical to work with an experienced injury attorney at all stages of the case.
 An experienced attorney knows how to draft your initial pleadings in a way that ensures they contain the necessary statements and claims for relief.

 An experienced Nevada personal injury lawyer can help you identify critical pretrial motions, prepare, and file them.
 They can also help you respond to motions that the other side presents.
-If you’re considering filing a personal injury claim or if you’ve already begun a claim don’t take the chance of pretrial motions getting in the way of recovering the compensation you need to get back to normal.
+If you’re considering filing a personal injury claim or if you’ve already begun a claim, don’t take the chance of pretrial motions getting in the way of recovering the compensation you need to get back to normal.

 Call (702) 382-0000 For a Free Consultation